$60,000 a year is how much an hour? While this may seem like a straightforward question, it can get a little complicated based on different factors.

 But looking at the federal minimum wage alone, $60,000 is a good salary.

 Someone making $60,000 a year will earn roughly $28.85 an hour.
 That is around a 298% increase from the federal minimum wage.

-But the federal minimum wage may not be the best indicator to determine if $60,000 is a good salary.
+But the federal minimum wage may not be the best indicator to determine if $60,000 or close to $30 an hour is a good salary.